DataBiosphere/data-portal/content/releases/2020-mar/methods.md

 ## Final March 2020 Release files
 The following table describes the final Release files available in the DCP Release page and in interactive portals.
 Files with a “.scp” demarcation are Single Cell Portal-specific files and are only available on the Single Cell Portal study page (see the [Single Cell Portal March 2020 Release Page](https://singlecell.broadinstitute.org/single_cell?scpbr=human-cell-atlas-march-2020-release).
-All other files, including the output loom, h5ad, and differential expression xlsx and CSV files are available for download on the dataset-specific pages listed on the [DCP Release page] (data.humancellatlas.org/explore/releases/2020-mar).
+All other files, including the output loom, h5ad, and differential expression xlsx and CSV files are available for download on the dataset-specific pages listed on the [DCP Release page](data.humancellatlas.org/explore/releases/2020-mar).
 All output file names start with the Dataset ID, the unique ID given to each release dataset and is listed on the DCP Release page.

 | File name | File location: DCP) and/or SCP | Description | Format |
 | --- | --- | --- | --- |